rchetypeX/defeat-the-dragon/SUBSCRIPTION_SETUP.md

 ### 5. Testing

 #### Test Wallet Setup
-1. Get some test ETH from Base Network faucet
+1. Get some test USDC from Base Network faucet or bridge
 2. Set up MetaMask with Base Network
 3. Use test wallet for development